saraozn/tp/docs/UserGuide.md

 Format: `findprop NAME`

 * The `NAME` must be in the same language as the name, i.e English.
-* The `NAME` should only contain the relevant alphabets, numbers or symbols.
+* The `NAME` should only contain the relevant alphabets, numbers or symbols (excluding slashes).

 Examples:
 * `listprop` followed by `findprop F` finds and returns the properties with names that begin with "F" in the property list, such as `Fernvale Square` or `Dairy Farm`.